How Flag Fashion Can Be A Form Of Protest

 Advertisement

-“When power imbalances are visible, this unchains an instinct to emphasize cultural identity,” Mora says, explaining why the flag design is so popular among Puerto Ricans in the mainland United States today.
+“When power imbalances are visible, this unchains an instinct to emphasise cultural identity,” Mora says, explaining why the flag design is so popular among Puerto Ricans in the mainland United States today.

 So, in 2020, she launched Culture Club UK to sell trend-forward Caribbean and African flag fashion, such as sliders, tees, fanny packs, and tote bags.
 “It's really about a celebration of culture, of being empowered to showcase what they love about their culture so much,” she says.